Managing Sustainable Development Risks

 Action plans are managed at the BU level.
 Overarching risk management actions, such as greenhouse gas (GHG) target setting, prioritization of global emissions abatement projects and disclosure and reporting, are managed at the corporate level.

-Key SD Management Processes
+Key SD management processes

-Our integrated management system supports our policies and principles and is based on mandatory and auditable corporate standards, practices and guidelines aligned with how we make business decisions to ensure the consistent global identification and assessment of SD risks.
+Our management system supports our policies and principles and is based on mandatory and auditable corporate standards, practices and guidelines aligned with how we make business decisions to ensure the consistent global identification and assessment of SD risks.
 This includes integration into key business-planning processes for the company, from business development activities and exploration to developing major capital projects and managing our day-to-day operations.

 We perform due diligence on acquisitions, divestitures, trades, exchanges and farm-in/farm-out agreements.
 This process is designed to ensure that past, present and potential HSE and SD risks and liabilities are clearly identified, understood and documented.
-This due diligence standard applies to ConocoPhillips and its global subsidiaries, and we strive to influence all affiliated companies and joint ventures to conduct due diligence before undertaking binding business transactions.
+This due diligence standard applies to ConocoPhillips and global subsidiaries, and we strive to influence all affiliated companies and joint ventures to conduct due diligence before undertaking binding business transactions.

-While the majority of ConocoPhillips’ oil and natural gas reserves and production are within Organization of Economic Cooperation and Development (OECD) nations, some of the world’s most resource-rich areas are in countries that pose risks associated with political instability, inadequate rule of law or corruption.
+While the majority of ConocoPhillips oil and natural gas reserves and production are within Organization of Economic Cooperation and Development (OECD) nations, some of the world’s most resource-rich areas are in countries that pose risks associated with political instability, inadequate rule of law or corruption.
 Before entering a new country — or for other new developments, when warranted by the geopolitical environment — we have adopted comprehensive risk management tools to evaluate and manage these types of risks.
 A preliminary due diligence assessment is conducted to identify significant risks, including social, environmental and political concerns, and define how they will be managed.

 As operated and non-operated projects are developed and put forward for internal approval, consideration is given to environmental and social risks and their mitigation.
 For qualifying projects, our management system also requires assessment of climate, water, biodiversity and social risk for investment approval.